-- Redundant, Multiple or Concurrent Publication is prohibited in our journals.
-That is, an article submitted to us must not be submitted concurrently to another journal except the editor of the journal reject the article.
+- Redundant, multiple or concurrent publication is prohibited in this journal.
+That is, an article submitted to this just must not be submitted concurrently to another journal except if the editor rejects the article.
 Also, a previously published article should not be submitted to this journal for consideration.
 In general, authors should desist from publishing articles that could be seen as essentially the same research in more than one journal or primary publication.
-ERRCDF consider this unethical and unacceptable.
+IJSS consider this unethical and unacceptable.

-- Author should ensure that his or her research data is honestly gathered and interpreted.
-Hence, Reviewers, editors, readers and even the publisher are entitled to request such from the author for his or her research.
-Therefore, authors should retain such data for any likely use after publication.
+- The author should ensure that his or her research data is honestly gathered and interpreted.
+Hence, reviewers, editors, readers and even the publisher are entitled to request such from the author for his or her research.
+Therefore, authors should retain such data for any possible use after publication.

-- Authors, by submitting articles, has guaranteed that the submitted work is original and that the work or words of others that were used are cited and acknowledged appropriately.
+- By submitting an article, the author has guaranteed that the submitted work is original and that the work or words of others used are cited and acknowledged appropriately.

 - Authors should ensure that the submitted article is within the similarity index of 10% or less.
 Plagiarism in all forms, including self-plagiarism, are unethical and unacceptable.

 - In the case of any obvious errors in a published article, the author should immediately notify the editor and cooperatively work with the editor to retract or correct the article.
-In a case where the editor is informed by a third party that a published paper contains an obvious error, a retraction letter should be written by the author or make the correction within the directives of the author.
+In a case where a third party informs the editor that a published paper contains an obvious error, a retraction letter should be written by the author or make the correction within the directives of the author.

-- Article may need to be retracted, removed or replaced in order to protect the credibility and trustworthiness of literature.
+- An article may need to be retracted, removed or replaced to protect the credibility and trustworthiness of academic literature.
 This may be determined by the Editor-in-Chief and may be initiated by the authors if there is a case of flaws in data and subsequent conclusion.
 However, a notice of such will be published alongside the title, the authors and the reason for the action.